 Fridge: The War of the Worlds

-- Fridge Brilliance: In the book it's mentioned that for all the technology the Martians never seem to have invented something as simple as the wheel, what are the Martians so fascinated by when we see them outside their tripods?
+- In the book it's mentioned that for all the technology the Martians never seem to have invented something as simple as the wheel, what are the Martians so fascinated by when we see them outside their tripods?
 A bicycle wheel.

-- Why does the Martian's weapon leave clothing intact?
+- Why does the Martian's weapon (in one of the movies) leave clothing intact?
 Its an highly-focused enhanced radiation weapon similar to a neutron bomb, which is designed to wipe out enemies soldiers but leave their infrastructure relatively intact.
 This is why it dessicates humans into ash but less of an effect on clothing (and armour).
 Similarly, it also demonstrates similarlities to a neutron bomb's having some concussive force, in the way that it impacts objects.
 It isn't a "heat ray" at all, as throughout the films, we never see it ignite objects, the only fires seen are clearly caused by explosions from other sources.